sbaresearch/simcoin/README.md

 ```

-Here are the logentries that belong to a single interaction between two nodes.
+Here are the log entries that belong to a single interaction between two nodes.

 Receiving headers, then requesting and receiving the block